-October is breast cancer awareness month and our co-founders developed Arbrea Labs with the passion of helping breast cancer patients who have gone through mastectomy.
-It remains the drive of our company’s motto: to help others.
+October is breast cancer awareness month, and our co-founders developed Arbrea Labs with the passion of helping breast cancer patients who have gone through a mastectomy.
+It remains the driver of our company’s motto: to help others.

 Q: Does self-exam really help prevent breast cancer?